khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 #### Branch

 Branches are directly related to tree trunks.
-They also possess a title, ideally directly referring to the tree trunk title (eg. GitLab Infrastructure team) and an icon signifying the expandable and collapsable states.
+They also possess a title, which directly refer to the tree trunk title, as well as an icon, to signify the expandable and collapsable states.
 Expanding a branch element would unveil a leaf.

 #### Leaf